|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Returned to San Francisco for overhaul, then departed for Funafuti with USS Mackinac AVP-13 on November 7, 1943 to serve as flagship for Commander Air, Central Pacific, and remained there until December 29, 1943.
 Next to Tarawa, based there December 31, 1943 - March 8, 1944.
 Afterward, to Kwajalein March 10 - June 26.
 Then Eniwetok June 27 to August 9.
 Next Saipan August 12, 1944 to January 1, 1945.
 Finally to Guam January 2 to February 7.

-Departed for San Francisco for repairs, then departed for Okinawa, arriving on May 22, 1945 to serve as flagship for Commander, Fleet Air Wing 1.
-On June 21 a kamikaze and its bomb ripped two holes in her hull and exploded on the third deck, killing 35 and wounding 21 of her crew.
-Effective damage control kept her afloat and four days later she was underway for the west coast and an overhaul at Mare Island Navy Yard.
+Departed for San Francisco for repairs then departed across the Pacific to return to Okinawa on May 22, 1945 to as flagship for Commander, Fleet Air Wing 1 (FAW-1).
+On June 21, 1945 a kamikaze armed with a bomb impacted ripping two holes into her hull and exploded in the third deck.
+Aboard, 35 killed and 21 wounded.
+Damage control efforts kept her afloat.
+On June 25, 1945 departed across the Pacific bound for the west coast for repairs and overhaul at Mare Island Navy Yard.

 Modified to store scientific equipment.
 In 1948, the Curtiss arrived at Eniwetok with atom bombs on board for the exercise "Operation Sandstone", afterwards returning to the West Coast, and soon thereafter was engaged in exercises in Alaskan waters, returning to San Francisco in early 1949.